Review – Street Rod

 7/10

 This review was conducted using the PCAU Amiga emulator and a digital version of the game.
 The game is available for free on the copyright owner’s page right here.
 As an additional note, there is some inaccuracies in reference to the 427 engine, which was not in Ford Fairlanes until 1964 (I believe) and wouldn’t have been in a 1957 model.
-Trust me, he knows his stuff, he probably just didn’t look closely at the screenshot.
+Trust me, dad knows his stuff, he probably just didn’t look closely at the screenshot.